mrrogercampbell/intro-to-react-lesson-plan/README.md

 - Create a variable which stores a DOM selector for:
 	- The `h1` element with a class of `grab-me`
 	- The `button` element with an `id` of `click-me`
 - Define a function that adds a `click event` to the `click-me` button which changes the `innerText` of the selected `h1` element.

-Once they complete this explain to them how cumbersome this can become with dealing with a larger application such as Twitter, Facebook, etc.
+Once they complete this, talk about how cumbersome `DOM Manipluation` can become when dealing with a larger application such as Twitter, Facebook, etc.

 ### The Virtual DOM
 A quick introduction to the `virtual DOM`.

-Key Takeaways:
+**Key Takeaways**:
 - The `Virtual DOM` is a JavaScript `object` that represents the true `DOM structure`.
 - The `Virtual DOM` allows us to make changes to the true DOM by first altering the virtual DOM, then it renders the changes for us.
 - When you update the `DOM` in React: